senter7/Terraform-Online-Static-Website/README.md

 This is a personal Terraform project to hosting a static website on AWS with S3, CloudFront CDN, SSL and CodePipeline for CI/CD.
 I hosted my website templates on [Online-CV](https://github.com/senter7/Online-CV) repo, so i can update webpages and trigger the pipeline after every push action.

+This project is used for the deployment of my website: [8bitof.me](https://www.8bitof.me)

 Prerequisites